The History of The Camarda Bookcase

 Operation Bedtime Stories (OHHOBS).

-Operation Bedtime Stories coordinates video recordings with copies of children books to deploying units.
+Operation Bedtime Stories coordinates video recordings with copies of children's books, allowing service members

 - Books donated to